 UGC is all about the users creating content for free.
 They do it either because they want to share their experience, to win something, or simply to gain exposure.
 In any case, this is way cheaper than renting advertising space, be it TV commercials or billboards ?

 Best examples of brands using UGC

-Content marketers are increasingly incorporating UGC campaigns as part of their content marketing strategy.
+Content marketers are increasingly incorporating UGC campaigns as part of their interactive marketing strategy.
 As explained above, user-generated content effectively provides many benefits, including building customer trust and strengthening their relationship with the brand.